kalisio/kargo/docs/README.md

   details: Manage your services and scale the platform in a minute with the simplicity of Docker
 - title: Highly interoperable
   details: Support most of the Geospatial Open Standards defined by the OGC
-footer: MIT Licensed | Copyright © 2018-Kalisio
+footer: MIT Licensed | Copyright © 2018-2019 Kalisio
 ---

 <center>